NewsLocal NewsIn Your CommunitySan Luis Obispo

 “The CSU has and continues to operate programs to meet the unique needs of our diverse student demographic," Director of Public Affairs for the Cal State University System Amy Bently-Smith said.
 "And we are confident that our programs fall within the legal guidelines outlined by the U.S. Department of Education."

-Bently-Smith also pointed out the U.S. Department of Education permits race-themed school programming, as long as the programs offered are open to all students, regardless of race.
+Bently-Smith also pointed out that the U.S. Department of Education permits race-themed school programming, as long as the programs offered are open to all students, regardless of race.

 A representative with Men & Masculinities did not respond for comment, but according to its website, it claims to provide a supportive, inclusive, and empowering space for men and people who experience diverse and intersectional expressions of masculinity.
 It also aims to foster a community where discussions, partnerships, and events relating to masculinity can take place openly and constructively.